 Trained in kathak by Padmashree Smt.
 Rani Karnaa, Vikram’s performance work is noted for the conscious bringing together of classical dance, movement, drama and design creating an experience of total theatre.
 His range of work spans choreography for stage and film, dance and theatre explorations, and performance collaborations.
 This diversity is linked by a fundamental and continuing engagement with the principles of the kathak form and the kathak informed body and mind, exploring and engaging in multiple dialogues to create fresh challenges within, and in relation to, the form.

 Vikram’s international credits include choreographer for Academy Award winner Florian Gallenberger’s film, Shadows in Time and co-choreographer on Helena Waldmann’s Faust prize nominated piece Made in Bangladesh.
 Since 2013, he has worked regularly with Indian contemporary dancer-choreographer Preethi Athreya on solo and group projects.

-An ARThink South Asia Arts Management Fellow, 2013-2014, Vikram was a Global Fellow of the International Society for the Performing Arts (ISPA) 2017 and 2019, and a member of Creative Tracks, an international platform connecting arts entrepreneurs.
-He is one of the five Asia Pacific delegates in the Australia Arts Council’s International Arts Leaders Programme, 2017-2018.
+An ARThink South Asia Arts Management Fellow, 2013-2014, Vikram is a Global Fellow of the International Society for the Performing Arts (ISPA) 2017, 2019, and 2020, and a member of Creative Tracks, an international platform connecting arts entrepreneurs.
+He was one of the four Asia Pacific delegates in the Australia Arts Council’s International Arts Leaders Programme, 2017-2018.
 In December 2015, he was awarded the Ustad Bismillah Khan Yuva Puraskar for the field of contemporary dance by the national Sangeet Natak Akademi.